 Always keep your ears dry

 There are certain types of ear infection that comes are a result of moisture present in the ears.
 The most common one is the swimmer’s ear condition which is typically a bacterial infection due to the presence of moisture in the ear canal.
 Such infections have the potential to make you lose your hearing capabilities and therefore it is important to keep your ears dry at all times.
-Whether you are from the bathroom or from the swimming pool, towel dry your ear, tilt your head to both sides to force any water that might still be present out.
+Whether you are from the bathroom or from the swimming pool, towel dry your ear, and tilt your head to both sides to force any water that might still be present out.